SAP-samples/sme-partner-reference-application/Tutorials/40-Multi-Tenancy.md

     ```
     > Note: The application router module refers to the mtx module that we will add in the next step; dont't bother about the reference error here.

+4. Create new folder `approuter` on root level of project `author-readings-mt`.
+Move files `./app/package.json` and `./app/xs-app.json` to folder ./approuter`.
+    > Note: By this step we run and configure the application router centrally such that it can be **reused** by multiple web applications (for example if you create a second app for author reading participants later on).
+Furthermore the appplication router is now ready for **exit implementations** (for example to set specific environment variables, properties, URL header properties like access origins for CORS checks, write log for tracing, ...).

+5. Open file `./approuter/xs-app.json` and remove the routes.
+The xs-app.json only contains generic routes that apply for all web applications.
+In our example, we have app specific routes only.
+However, we have to keep the xs-app.json for the application router for project consistency.

+6. Adopt file `./app/authorreadingmanager/xs-app.json`.
+**TODO**

 ### Add Configuration for Multi-Tenancy

 In this step we refactor the project deployment configuration to run a multi-tenant application with subscriptions.